Kavadikaranoor: Location

 Located 6 km in front of Idappadi and 3 km behind Konganapuram in Salem district.
 Spread over an area of 9.77 km^{2}.
 With a population of 1,812 As of 2001 India census, the economy of the village revolves around agriculture, truck and heavy truck transports.

 Temple

 Lord Vishnu is placed in this village with most famous in and around area named as Sri Paali Perumal Temple.
 The main festival seasons are October and April.
 On the 4th Saturday of Purattasi Tamil month ie: Purattasi Sani or Tirumala Shanivaralu more than 20,000 people worship.

 Climate

 The climate in Kavadikaranoor is hot in summer and mildly cooler climate in winter.
 The monsoon rain starts around October to November.
 May, June will be windy and summer rainy season starts.

 Demographics

 The people are mostly Kongu Vellala Gounder.
 Other community people are also present in small numbers.
-All the people are peacefully co-existing and fruitful relationship.
+All the people are peacefully co-existing and have a fruitful relationship.

 Kavadikaranoor had a population of 1,812.
 Males constitute 72% of the population and females 63% and an average literacy rate of 68%, higher than the national average of 59.5%.